ibarrond/Pyfhel/docs/index.rst

 .. image:: https://img.shields.io/pypi/pyversions/Pyfhel.svg
     :target: https://pypi.org/project/Pyfhel

-**Pyfhel** is the best Homomorphic Encryption library for Python, trully human friendly (aliens not yet supported).
+**Pyfhel** is the a Homomorphic Encryption library for Python.

 .. note:: This library is built on top of C++ libraries.
-The current version supports only `SEAL<https://www.microsoft.com/en-us/research/project/simple-encrypted-arithmetic-library/>`
+The current version supports only `[SEAL](https://www.microsoft.com/en-us/research/project/simple-encrypted-arithmetic-library/)`

-If you're interested in
+If you're interested in contributing, please have a look at the Github repository.

 .. toctree::
    :maxdepth: 2